Thai exceptionalism: Colonialism

 During the 18th century, Southeast Asia faced colonialism, with European nations expanding their sphere of influence towards Thailand, then known as Siam, and its neighbouring states.
 From the west, the British conquered India, Burma and Malaya.
 From the east, the French conquered South Vietnam, Vietnam and claimed to be "protecting" Cambodia, while Siam lost its extraterritorial rights in these areas to the new conquerors.
-After the Franco-Siamese War of 1893, King Chulalongkorn realised the threat of the western colonial powers, and accelerated extensive reforms in the administration, military, economy and society of Siam, transforming the nation from a traditional feudalist structure to a centrally-governed nation state with established borders and modern political institutions.
+After the Franco-Siamese crisis of 1893, King Chulalongkorn realised the threat of the western colonial powers, and accelerated extensive reforms in the administration, military, economy and society of Siam, transforming the nation from a traditional feudalist structure to a centrally-governed nation state with established borders and modern political institutions.
 Siam would remain independent to this day, making it the only nation to successfully resist colonialism in Southeast Asia.
 Nowadays, this is typically presented as a heroic tale of the Chakri Dynasty.